jimmoffitt/wildfires/README.md

   + Tweets from 'official' sources.
 Not all official sources are Verified.
   + Native and linked media with country/regional/local Profile Geo of interest.
   + VIT Tweets.
 Curated collection that 'adds' to story.

+## Demo themes:
++ EventViewer is based on a currated collection of Tweets.
+  + Starts with curated rules by search API for based collection.
+  + Collection is then curated.
++ EventDeck is drived by Replay and a set of curated rules.

 ## Coding themes:
 + Moving JSON format from AS to Native enriched.